Pdawg-bytes/Katera/README.md

 }
 ```

 This is useful when you want explicit gaps or alignment without creating a named field.
-If gaps are created implicitly, the analyzer will emit a `KATERA006` warning, so it is recommended to use this attribute.
+If gaps are created implicitly via `Offset`, the analyzer will emit a `KATERA006` warning, so it is recommended to use this attribute.

 ## Read-only and init-only properties
 Katera supports read-only bit fields and `init`-only bit fields.